What is a data breach?

-- Firewalls help separate one network from another and are the first line of defense for putting protective borders around sensitive information.
+- Firewalls help separate one network from another and are the first line of defence for putting protective borders around sensitive information.

-- Data Encryption offers one of the highest levels of virtual security, by masking sensitive data in cryptography, it prevents hackers from gaining easy access.
-Encryption isn’t foolproof, but it offers the strongest and most immediate line of defense against cyberthreats and data thieves.
+- Data encryption offers one of the highest levels of virtual security; by masking sensitive data in cryptography, it prevents hackers from gaining easy access.
+Encryption isn’t foolproof, but it offers the strongest and most immediate line of defence against cyberthreats and data thieves.

 What are the consequences of a cloud security data breach?

-The consequences for a data breach can be so all-encompassing that they pose a potential existential threat to some companies.
+The consequences of a data breach can be so all-encompassing that they pose a potential existential threat to some companies.

 Regulatory compliance varies from region to region, country to country.
-If an organization experiences a cloud security data breach, there are specific regulations about the manner in which potential victims are notified and the timeline on which the company makes notification and tries to rectify the situation.
+If an organisation experiences a cloud security data breach, there are specific regulations about the manner in which potential victims are notified by the company and the timeline for notifying them and attempting to rectify the situation.
 Additionally, the company may face penalties if the notifications are not handled within the required window after the breach.
-Some jurisdictions require that, after the victims are notified in a timely manner, authorities must be made aware of the breach as well.
+Some jurisdictions also require the authorities to be made aware of the breach after the victims are notified in a timely manner.

 If the company is large enough to do business in multiple regions or on multiple continents, the regulatory compliance can be time-consuming and convoluted.
-It is more than a nuisance, however, as possible penalties, restitution, and resulting lawsuits can cripple an organization financially.
+However, it is more than just a nuisance, because possible penalties, restitution and resulting lawsuits can cripple an organisation financially.

 A cloud security data breach can also impede other business dealings.
-For instance, a data breach can compromise the sale of an organization and its solvency as a worthwhile investment by a corporate buyer.
+For instance, a data breach can compromise the sale of an organisation and its solvency as it may no longer be considered a worthwhile investment by a corporate buyer.

 In addition to punitive results that can adversely affect a company’s solvency after a cloud security data breach, they may also suffer from widespread damage to their reputation.
-Data is the most valuable asset a modern company can hold, and some companies’ entire business model is built on secure data storage, movement, and utilization.
-If a cloud-based company experiences a data breach, it invites a lack of confidence in their ability to manage their sole product or service line.
+Data is the most valuable asset a modern company can hold and some companies’ entire business model is built on secure data storage, movement and utilisation.
+If a cloud-based company experiences a data breach, it results in a lack of confidence in their ability to manage their sole product or service line.

 In short, a cloud security data breach can be financially and socially catastrophic for even the largest companies.